loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 -vn, --verbose=n

-h5dump has one new option to enable reporting of the HDF5 Library’s error stack:
+h5dump has one new option to enable reporting of the HDF5 Library's error stack:

 --enable-error-stack
 Command-line Utility with Changed Option Name